ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

     },
 ```

-This is the function that will be called by any Scheduled Job or other future method you use to trigger Moveworks Events from ServiceNow.
+Above is the function that will be called by any Scheduled Job or other future method you use to trigger Moveworks Events from ServiceNow.
 It takes an array of recipients, a string message, and the Moveworks Event ID.
-It will first check whether there are more than 500 recipients - if there are, it will pass the information to `this.send_event_message_bulk` (which we will create next).
+It will first check whether there are more than 500 items in the `recipients` array - if there are, it will pass the information to `this.send_event_message_bulk` (which we will create next).
 Otherwise, it will call `this.request` which was created above.

 ```javascript
     send_event_message_bulk: function(recipients, msg, event_id) {